m3ss0/NGGS-POS/README.md

 ### Java 11
 Use the pom-java11.xml, it builds a java 11 application where JavaFX libraries are included in the fat-jar.
 As explained on [JavaFX website](https://openjfx.io/openjfx-docs/#maven) it is required to create a Launcher class that doesn't extend from Application (like MainApp).
 Additionally javafx.graphics is platform dependent so all three versions (win,linux,mac) must be added to pom in order to build a portable application.
-Shade plugin must also be added to maven pom to specify the launche class and bundle all together.
+Shade plugin must also be added to maven pom to specify the launcher class and bundle all together.
+The final jar will be in target/shade folder (not in target folder)

 ### Jlink
 It is possible to build a modular application using jlink.
 It requires that all the dependencies are modules (newer codebase).